DAVIDNEWGATE/Project/README.md

 Re-training process are conducted on Google Cloud

-All hyperparameters are set in config.py except DNS(to replicate its open-sourse code on Caffee)
+All hyperparameters are set in config.py except DNS(to replicate its open-sourse code on Caffe)

 All codes except Analysis&Experiments part are documented.